 This allows for the promotion of any user to superuser status.
 (Set this to True to create a new superuser.
 Set this to False to revoke superuser status.)

 pages.orchids.size

 Sets the number of Orchid Core VMS servers that will be displayed per page (on the Servers screen).
 The default is 10.

-fusion.public.url
+fusion.temp.storage.dir